 The Sustainable Sourcing Steering Group comprises Unilever staff from around the world responsible for managing our Sustainable Sourcing Programme for renewable raw materials.
 Its objective is to promote sustainable supply chains, focusing on long-term, sustainable access to Unilever's key crops.

-Sustainability Champions' Network and Sustainable Packaging Steering team are examples of how teams come together to work on specific issues.
+Our Sustainability Champions' Network and Sustainable Packaging Steering team are examples of how teams come together to work on specific issues.
 These groups work to assess Unilever's footprint, formulate strategy, agree policy, work with category and brand teams to set specific goals and support the teams in implementing them.
 They also seek advice from external experts.